Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   :class-card: sd-mx-4 sd-text-muted sd-font-italic sd-rounded-3
   :class-body: sd-py-2

-  .. div:: sd-mb-1

   All living things, willfully or not, are destined to rise above one another; thus is the way of nature.
 Is it not simply natural, then, to seek the truest final Ascension, learning from the folly of those who came before?

 Rank 1
 ~~~~~~